Andrettin/Wyrmsun/readme.txt

 - Added Eikinskjaldi Clan as a dwarven faction.

 * Grand Strategy Mode
-- Added transitions for the conifer forest tiles (graphics by Jinn).
+- Added transitions for conifer forest tiles (graphics by Jinn).
 - Forests now spawn at a decreased rate in random world maps.
 - In random world maps conifer forests now appear at high latitudes, with scrub forests appearing elsewhere.
 - Fixed crash which could happen when conquering a province not owned by any factions.